SAP/cloud-security-services-integration-library/java-security-test/README.md

 }
 ```
 #### JUnit 5
-JUnit 5 does no longer support `Rule`.
+As of version `2.6.0` `java-security-test` supports JUnit 5.
+Junit 5 does no longer support `Rule`.
 You can configure a static `SecurityTest` instance.
 The `setup` method starts `WireMock` and optionally the Jetty servlet container, if not yet running.
 Furthermore, it resets `WireMock` and reconfigures the stubs.
 Finally, call the `tearDown` method to stop the running server(s):

 ```java
 public class HelloJavaTest {